yashaswinij1999/Todo-FullStack-App/readme.md

 # TodoApp

-This project is a full-stack Todo application featuring a React frontend and a Node.js backend.
+This project is a full-stack Todo application featuring a React frontend, Node.js backend and also a simple example of a monorepo project that use new Yarn workspaces feature.
 Follow the steps below to set up and run the project locally.

 ## Index